 Buy-to-let property – Anyone who sells an investment property, and makes a profit on its sale, needs to work out the Capital Gain and include it in their Return – as well as doing a 60 day CGT Return.

-Foreign income – People omit foreign income believing it doesn’t need to be included because it was taxed abroad.
+Foreign income – People omitting foreign income believing it didn’t need to be included because it was taxed abroad.
 This is only the case for non-resident and non-domiciled taxpayers (an accountant should definitely be consulted here).

-Child benefit – People earning over £50,000, must include their child benefit.
-This still catches people out, especially when earnings have only just exceeded £50,000 (or they have recently become parents).
+Child benefit – People with income above over £50,000, must include their child benefit.
+This still catches people out, especially when income has only just exceeded £50,000 (or they have recently become parents).